foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 # Batch jobs

-Utilising the computational power of the HPC facilities at Leeds is organised through a batch job scheduling system.
-This involves users submitting a script that outlines the resources required and the program to be run to the scheduler which allocates that job a position in the queue of jobs.
-The scheduler software run on both ARC3 and ARC4 is [Son of Grid Engine](https://arc.liv.ac.uk/trac/SGE), plus locally developed and implemented patches.
+The computational power of the HPC facilities at Leeds is organised through a batch job scheduling system.
+This involves users submitting a script that outlines the resources required, and the program to be run, to the scheduler which allocates that job a position in the queue of jobs.
+The scheduler software that runs on both ARC3 and ARC4 is [Son of Grid Engine](https://arc.liv.ac.uk/trac/SGE), plus locally developed and implemented patches.

 ## Job scripts

-The scripts submitted are referred to as **job scripts** or **job submission scripts** these are shell scripts (files ending `.sh`) and at a bare minimum specify:
+The scripts submitted are referred to as **job scripts** or **job submission scripts**.
+These are shell scripts (files ending `.sh`) and at a bare minimum specify:

 - how long the job needs to run for
-- on how many processors to use (assumed 1 unless otherwise specified)
+- on how many processors to run (assumed 1 unless otherwise specified)

 With this information, the scheduler is able to run jobs at some point in the future when the resources become available.
-Crucially, the queue is **not** a first-come-first-serve and implements a [fair-share policy](#fair-share-policy) to guide the scheduler towards allocating resources fairly between different faculties.
+Crucially, the queue is **not** first-come-first-serve and implements a [fair-share policy](#fair-share-policy) to guide the scheduler towards allocating resources fairly between different faculties and users.

 The common commands used on HPC to interact with batch jobs are: